 The city itself did not disappoint.
 Its steep elevation stacked parallel roads on different stories, with bridges and steps and staircases twining away, dwindling down to the level below.
 For its sheer concentration of jaw-dropping architecture, I found Edinburgh the only UK city to beat out Oxford.
 (Sorry, Cambridge.)

 York’s art museum claimed my final afternoon, with a highly fitting exhibition (considering my future travel plans) that juxtaposed Japanese prints and art deco.
 Then I had a third go at the York Minster, where I had been trying to snag a seat at sung prayer since my cavalier choice not to book tickets on the previous Sunday.
 This time the choir defied me by departing on holiday – I had to content myself with the sunrise service before a fabulous stained glass window, and admiring the heart of the nave during said prayer.

 If you want to know what a “minster” is, I sympathize.
 I tried asking the difference between abbey, cathedral, minster, etc, but my sources answered vaguely – something to do with preeminence?

 This minster suffers from the impractical feature of relying on local limestone, which sloughs off so quickly in the rain that it is under perpetual renovation.
 Perhaps it can afford some disintegration around the edges, as the largest Gothic church in the world.
 I entered expecting it to claim its throne among church design for shock and awe, but surprised myself with a muted reaction.
 It seems the optical illusion that empowers Gothic architecture starts to break down when the building itself reaches a superlative scale.

 Fatigued from a week of unrestrained travel, I boarded the train back to Oxford with some relief.
 Supporting an educational conference at the Canterbury Institute promised me a vacation from vacationing.

-Readers will probably thank me for a breather here, too: part three is coming soon!
+Readers will probably thank me for a breather here, too: read part three!